ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 ## Lecture 12

 ##### Finite automata

+- A set of $n_s$ states.
+- An input alphabet of size $n_a$.
+- A set of state transitions: usually represented in the form of a $n_s \times n_s$ matrix for each of the $n_a$ letters.
+- An initial "start" state.
+- An "accept" state (marked by a black circle).

+The *accepted language* is the set of strings of letters from the alphabet s.t. the final state is the "accept" state.

 ##### Deterministic Finite Automata

+For eac

 ##### Nondeterministic finite automata
 ##### Probabilistic Automata
 ##### Quantum Automata